Madden–Julian oscillation: Behavior

 Distinct patterns of lower-level and upper-level atmospheric circulation anomalies accompany the MJO-related pattern of enhanced or decreased tropical rainfall across the tropics.
 These circulation features extend around the globe and are not confined to only the eastern hemisphere.
 The Madden–Julian oscillation moves eastward at between 4 m/s (14 km/h, 9 mph) and 8 m/s (29 km/h, 18 mph) across the tropics, crossing the Earth's tropics in 30 to 60 days—with the active phase of the MJO tracked by the degree of outgoing long wave radiation, which is measured by infrared-sensing geostationary weather satellites.
-The lower the amount of outgoing long wave radiation, the stronger the thunderstorm complexes, or convection, is within that region.
+The lower the amount of outgoing longwave radiation, the stronger the thunderstorm complexes, or convection, is within that region.

-Enhanced surface (upper level) westerly winds occur near the west (east) side of the active convection.
+Enhanced surface (upper-level) westerly winds occur near the west (east) side of the active convection.
 Ocean currents, up to 100 m in depth from the ocean surface, follow in phase with the east-wind component of the surface winds.
 In advance, or to the east, of the MJO enhanced activity, winds aloft are westerly.
 In its wake, or to the west of the enhanced rainfall area, winds aloft are easterly.
 These wind changes aloft are due to the divergence present over the active thunderstorms during the enhanced phase.
 Its direct influence can be tracked poleward as far as 30 degrees latitude from the equator in both northern and southern hemispheres, propagating outward from its origin near the equator at around 1 degree latitude, or 111 km, per day.

+Phases and monitoring

+The MJO is classified into eight phases depending on the location of enhanced precipitation along the Equator: